-In the upcoming version of iOS 13 that will be released in the fall 2019, Apple has announced a number of Siri improvements for iPhone, iPad, HomePod and Apple Watch.
+In iOS 13, Apple released a number of Siri improvements for iPhone, iPad, HomePod and Apple Watch.

 They have also significantly improved Siri in macOS Catalina, with Apple claiming that users will now be able to fully control the system with their voices via its new voice control features.